drangara/MFIX-Exa/docs/source_docs/inputs/InputsCheckpoint.rst

 Checkpoint/Restart
 ==================

-The following inputs must be preceded by "mfix" and control checkpoint/restart.
+The following inputs must be preceded by "mfix." and control checkpoint/restart.

 +-------------------------+-----------------------------------------------------------------------+-------------+-----------+
 |                         | Description                                                           |   Type      | Default   |